grubaughlab/CT-SARS-CoV-2/update2/README.md

 A total of nine of the newly sequenced genomes in this update are found within a growing cluster of viruses sampled in NY and CT between March 12th and 25th, 2020.
 This pattern reinforces the findings in our previous Update (#1), which evidenced sustained local or regional transmission of the virus causing COVID-19 within and between both states.

+In other branch of the tree are four genomes sequenced by the Yale initiative, one of them sequenced in the last week as part of this report.
+These genomes are group within a cluster of viruses wiith most likely origin in Western Europe.

 ---